Helping Protect

 Britain as a means of protecting local biodiversity.

-What is happening in Scotland?
+What is

-Initially the Scottish Wildlife Trust set up a specially
+Scottish Wildlife Trust set up a specially

 funded Scottish Wildlife Action Programme (SWAP) to advance the